 Head to a Dermatologist for Treatment

 If you have deeper-set lines, you can visit a dermatologist you trust who offers deeper, more powerful treatments than over-the-counter options.
 "I love procedures that trigger the production of collagen and elastin while minimizing surface sun damage—like micro-needling and a Fraxel laser," says Nazarian.

 As a general rule, what's good for your face is also good for your neck.
-Ingredients like hyaluronic acid, peptides, antioxidants, and collagen turn saggy cells into luscious, wrinkle-free skin over time.
+Ingredients like hyaluronic acid, peptides, antioxidants, and collagen can help improve the appearance of wrinkles over time.
 "I recommend looking for… peptides and antioxidants such as vitamin C and E, and ingredients that encourage better hydration and moisturization of your skin, such as hyaluronic acid and heparin sulfate," says Nazarian.
 Some creams are targeted specifically for neck and chest applications, but most products will pull double-duty, even if they don't advertise it.